alibergcherrihost/water_tank_management/README.md

             - `Q` is the discharge rate (volume per unit time).
             - `V` is the volume of your tank (e.g., 1000 liters).
             - `t` is the measured filling time (seconds).
+        - For example, if it takes 300 seconds (5 mins) to fill your 500-liter tank, the discharge rate (Q) would be:
+        - Q = 500 liters/300 seconds ≈ 1.67 liters/seconds
-    - This calculation provides an average flow rate and may not account for variations in pump efficiency or over time.
+    - This calculation provides an average flow rate in the tank and not the pump and also may not account for variations in pump's efficiency or changes in flow rate over time.
 3. **Determining Deviation Allowances:** Based on the calculated discharge rate and tank size, estimate the time it takes for water to flow from BDC to TDC.
 Adjust the threshold allowances (currently set to 3 seconds) in the program code to accommodate this estimated time, ensuring reliable detection.

+   // Determine TDC_State based on deviation duration TDC_State = (currentMillis - lastTimeTDCSensorWasHigh <= 3000) && (currentMillis - lastTimeTDCSensorWasLow > 3000);
+   // Determine BDC_State based on deviation duration BDC_State = (currentMillis - lastTimeBDCSensorWasHigh <= 3000) && (currentMillis - lastTimeBDCSensorWasLow > 3000);